plantprogrammer/test-page-generator/readme.txt

 == Upgrade Notice ==

+= 1.0 =
+Initial release.

 == Frequently Asked Questions ==

 = Do you provide support? =
 Yes, I do.
 Please create a new topic in the "Support Threads."

 = Who made the plugin? =
 [Ian](https://iansackofwits.com) made this plugin.

+= What happens when this plugin is deleted? =
+All of the posts that this plugin creates will be deleted and no longer accessible.
+The database setting option that this plugin creates will also be removed.

 == Screenshots ==